queryluke/masseffect-5e/static/data/rules/10-07-primer-and-detonators.md

 There are five primed types: Force, Necrotic, Fire, Cold, or Lightning each with its own unique detonating effect.

 A creature can suffer from multiple primed types simultaneously as long as each type is different.
 When detonated, all explosions happen at once centered on the location of the primed target.
-The GM decideds which effects happen in which order.
+The GM decides which effects happen in which order.

 <ai-dialog title="Primed Condition" mdFile="conditions/primed"></ai-dialog>